aharotias2/aharo-tetris/README.md

 A very simple Tetris implementation using the GTK + 3 toolkit.

 It operates in cascading mode by default.
+This feature is a reinvention of the wheel by me and I didn't refer to it at the time of creation, but later I found a detailed explanation on the page below.

 [Cascading mode specifications](https://tetris.wiki/Cascade_mode) (reference example, not strictly followed)